Ayashika11/Finalproject_kanyaBot/FinalKanyaBot/data/nlu.md

 - i like to contact you
 - can you reply to me questions?
 - can you give the exact facts?
+- What will you do?
+- What can you do?
+- How can you help me?

 ## intent:police
 - i would like to contact the police officers